 How Planning Reform and Digitalisation Can Improve The Planning System In England

-The announcement of a Planning Bill in the Queen's UK Parliament reopening speech has been anticipated for some time.
-This is likely to build upon the Ministry of Housing, Communities and Local Government's Planning for the Future white paper which was released for consultation in August 2020.
+The Ministry of Housing, Communities and Local Government's Planning for the Future white paper which was released for consultation in August 2020.
 It outlines a proposal on reforming and modernising the planning system in England.

 The overarching principles of making planning simpler and more data driven, while ensuring greater onus on sustainability and community engagement is welcome news.
 However, there are also areas of concern in the more detailed discussions around implementation.
 This article will discuss four key topics from the white paper in further detail: Local Plans, decision making, community engagement and infrastructure.